October 2023: Introduction of Two New Systems in Japan - (1) Tightened Importer Definitions (2) QIS: Japan Consumption Tax's Qualified Invoice System

 The forthcoming alteration pertains to the national tax system.

 The advent of the consumption tax invoice system means a surge in overseas companies becoming consumption tax invoice issuers.
-For Japanese customer (buyer) during a consumption tax return filing must emanate from a registered invoice issuing entity, otherwise the Japanese customer can not claim the purchase tax credit on the consumption tax paid to a seller.
+For a Japanese customer (buyer), during consumption tax return filing, the invoice must be issued by a registered invoice-issuing entity.
+Otherwise the Japanese customer cannot claim the purchase tax credit on the consumption tax paid to a seller.

 Once Company-A obtains a JCT invoice registration number, it becomes a taxable entity required to file JCT returns regularly.